ApryseSDK/pdftron-react-native/API.md

 ## RNPdftron

+RNPdftron contains global library initialization, configuration, and other utility methods.

 ### initialize
 Initializes PDFTron SDK with your PDFTron commercial license key.
 You can run PDFTron in demo mode by passing an empty string.